Johnny Goudie: Post-Goudie career

 Following the breakup of his band, Johnny returned to writing and recording songs in his home studio.
 He independently released an album of self-recorded demos entitled 18 Unreleased Home Demos 1996-2001 as well as a Christmas album Johnny Says Ho, which was released only to his fan club.
 These releases led to a series of other demo collections entitled Return of the Handlebar, I Think I'm a Genius, Electric Boogalo, Helloprah! and The Loyalist; the latter consisted entirely of covers.

 He appeared on Eliza Gilkyson's 2002 album Lost and Found, Colin Gilmore's album The Day the World Stopped and Spun the Other Way, and Jeff Klein's 2003 album Everybody Loves a Winner.
 He continued to write his own material and in Summer 2003 he released a solo album entitled I Love Elke on Strangelove Records, a label dedicated to artists making records on their own terms.
 Johnny also co-wrote the song "Intertwined" which appeared on Canvas's 2004 album Four Days Awake.

 He was voted best keyboard player in the 2004 Austin Chronicle music awards for his work with the band Endochine on their nationwide tour supporting their album Day Two.

 Goudie also produced albums for scores of local bands and musicians.
 In 2004 Johnny produced Canvas's third album Painting the Roses.
 On the subsequent tour for Painting the Roses, Johnny played as opening act with Canvas as his backing band, and then played keyboard with Canvas during their headlining set.
 Goudie also played several acoustic shows with Canvas frontman Joseph King and was briefly a member of King's post-Canvas band which became Deadbeat Darling.
 In 2007, along with Stephen Doster, Goudie co-produced Stefanie Fix's album Crooked Smile.

 Later in 2004 Johnny played on Pale's album Here in addition to completing his second solo album Boy in a Box, which was the debut release of F+M Records.
 The tracks "Back of a Magazine" and "Everyone Remembers (When You're Cool)" from Boy in a Box were included on the soundtrack of the 2006 short film Surf Gang.
 2006 also saw the release of Johnny's acoustic album All You Can't Undo, which he supported with a nationwide acoustic tour with Taylor Davis.
 While on tour, Goudie and Davis met singer/songwriter Shwa Losben, and the three recorded an album titled Chop Chop.
 In 2007 Johnny joined long-time friend Ian Moore's band, the Lossy Coils, on a nationwide tour in support of their album To Be Loved.

-In 2003 Johnny joined the cover band K-Tel Hit Machine, which was later renamed "SKYROCKET!".
-The band features several of the best players from the Austin music scene and has won two Austin Music Awards.
+In 2003, Johnny joined the cover band K-Tel Hit Machine, which was later renamed "SKYROCKET!"
+The band features several of the best players from the Austin music scene and won two Austin Music Awards.